AWS Storage Options – EBS & Instance Store

 - Instance store volumes are dedicated to a single EC2 instance, and cannot be shared with other systems or users.

-- If you need storage that can be detached from one instance and attached to a different instance, or if you need the ability to share data easily, S3 or EBS volumes are the better choices.
+- If you need storage that can be detached from one instance and attached to a different instance, or if you need the ability to share data easily, EBS volumes, EFS, or S3 are better choices.

 - Snapshots